oxheadalpha/teztnets/README.md

 To build the website locally, from the top-level dir of the repo:

-1. `source .env` to populate the secret env vars
 1. run `pulumi stack output networks > networks.json`
 1. run `pulumi stack output teztnets > teztnets.json`
 1. run `python src/release.py`